Left in the Rain: A Melaka Couple's Unseen Struggle

 A desperate new step: crowdfunding, but still no help

-Having exhausted every formal and informal channel, the couple recently turned to the online fundraising platform GoGetFunding.
-They created a campaign and began sharing the link, hoping that kind‑hearted donors might finally offer a helping hand.
+Having exhausted every formal and informal channel, the couple recently turned to online fundraising.
+The wife tried to set up campaigns on three different platforms.
+Only one platform approved their appeal, and their campaign went live.
+They began sharing the link everywhere, hoping that kind-hearted donors might finally offer a helping hand.
 But since the link was circulated, not a single donation has been made.
 The silence online mirrors the neglect they face in real life.
+Another campaign on a different platform remains pending approval.

 https://gogetfunding.com/?p=9628501